andydevs/blog/_posts/2017-02-06-general-2-is-out.markdown

 You can now pass arguments to operations to modify their behavior!

 For example: `@(name -> capitalize first)` will capitalize the first letter of the first word in the string, whereas `@(name -> capitalize all)` will capitalize the first letter of every word in the string.
+You can also pass a GTimeFormat to the time operation to specify the format of time `@(time -> time '@MM:@SS @HH')`.

 ## To-Array Operations (and the Full Placeholder)

-Now you can pass regular data into special operation that turn the data into arrays, which can be used by array templates with the new Full Placeholder `@#`!
+Now you can pass regular data into special operations that turn the data into arrays, which can be used by array templates with the new Full Placeholder `@#`!
 This passes in a string representation of the entire data set, convenient for to-array operations!

 	@[groceries -> split]
 		I need to get some @#!